-Eurojust organised 14 coordination meetings on terrorism cases in 2017, and held one coordination centre.
-Eurojust participated in 12 joint investigation teams (JITs) related to terrorism.
-JITs provide an efficient platform for the direct exchange of information and evidence in bilateral (two countries) and multilateral (more than two countries) terrorism cases.
+In 2017, Eurojust participated in 12 joint investigation teams (JITs) related to terrorism.
+JITs provide an efficient platform between the national authorities for the direct exchange of information and evidence in bilateral (two States) and multilateral (more than two States) terrorism cases.
 Third States participated in three of the JITs (Switzerland, Ukraine, Australia and Malaysia).